 What are buying motives?

-Buying motives address customer needs.
-In other words, it can be said that a customer buys because a need for a good or service has arisen.
-The reason for the need is what we call the purchase motive.
+Buying motives are about customer needs.
+In other words, a customer buys because there is a need for a product or service.
+The reason for the need is what we call the buying motive.

-Whether you work in B2C or B2B-world, purchase types and buying motives are a good idea to have in hand, as they can help both a sales and a marketing department generate more sales.
+Whether you work in B2C or B2B-In the world of sales, buying types and buying motives are a good idea to keep track of, as they can help both sales and marketing departments generate more sales.

-Overall, the purchase motives can be divided into 2 groups:
+Overall, buying motives can be divided into 2 groups:

 - Rational motives